waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 somewhere else to update your database.
 You may apply the same concept in your own scripts.

 You will be wearing three "hats" here, your own normal self, "overpass" and "root" users ... you will dance!
+No seriously, if you think it is easier for you to setup "getdiff" by editing "getdiff.conf" file and make sure everything is running correctly by testing your configuration as your own self first before downloading files as the "overpass" user, then feel free to do that.
+Everything done to the database will be done as the "overpass" user.
+Downloading "Change Files" should also be done as "overpass" user.
+The "dispatcher" daemon is started by overpass, "root" switches to "overpass" user in "rc.dispatcher" script used in the system initial and shutdown scripts.

 #### Retrieve Change Files: